nisutte/voxel-serl/README.md

 - [x] fix observation statistics wrapper
 - [x] I have to fix the "End of file" bug in the controller, otherwise i make no progress
 - [x] Do propper normalization (over rlds dataset)
+- [x] remodel to immediate reward (on the chosen actions)
+- [ ] make it impossible to drop the box, not just huge reward (policy is dumb)
 - [ ] make a data consistency checker for the replay buffer!
-- [ ] remodel to immediate reward (on the chosen actions)
-  - TODO test
 - [ ] Add pose estimation to automate the pickup
 - [ ] examine ensemble sizes and subsampling
 - [ ] make position augmentation for pose data (also rotation)